davislee7/API/README.md

 NASHVILLE
 TN

-Press any key to continue...alogout
+Press any key to continue...
-Saving session...
-...copying shared history...
-...saving history...truncating history files...
-...completed.

-[Process completed]